A Thousand Times Good Night: Plot

-Rebecca (Binoche) is a photo journalist obsessed with reporting in dangerous war zones.
+Rebecca is a photo journalist obsessed with reporting in dangerous war zones.
 Documenting a group of female suicide bombers in Afghanistan, she accompanies one of them to Kabul, where the premature detonation of the bomb severely injures her.

-While recuperating at her home in Ireland, Rebecca is confronted by her husband Marcus (Coster-Waldau) and her daughter Steph (Lauryn Canny), who force her to choose between covering war zones, or her family.
+While recuperating at her home in Ireland, Rebecca is confronted by her husband Marcus and her daughter Steph, who force her to choose between covering war zones, or her family.
 She chooses her family.

 Steph is intrigued by her mother's photographs and interested in humanitarian work in Africa, so Rebecca proposes a photography trip with her daughter to a refugee camp in Kenya.
 Marcus agrees, assuming that the trip will be safe.

 Instead, the camp is attacked by an armed group that begins murdering people in their tents.
-Rebecca sends her daughter to safety, but stays in the camp to document the attack.
+Rebecca sends her daughter to safety but stays in the camp to document the attack.

 Upon their return, Steph and Rebecca don't tell her father, but he finds out.
-He angrily throws Rebecca out, and doesn't allow her to see the girls.
-Just before getting on a plane for Kabul, Rebecca gets a voicemail reminder from Steph of her presentation at school of their trip.
+He angrily throws Rebecca out and doesn't allow her to see the girls.
+Just before getting on a plane for Kabul, Rebecca gets a voicemail reminder from Steph about her presentation at school on their trip.
 With it, she lets her mother know she understands the importance of her work.

 Rebecca does not board the plane and goes to the presentation.
 That night, Rebecca is allowed to tuck the girls in.
 The next day, she's again in Kabul, documenting the outfitting of another suicide bomber; this time a young girl.
 It affects her much more than the previous time.
 She breaks down and the camera fades to black.

 Production

-Autobiographical elements in the film come from Poppe's work as a photo journalist in the 1980s, covering conflicts in Central America, the Middle East, Africa and Southeast Asia.
+Autobiographical elements in the film come from Poppe's work as a photojournalist in the 1980s, covering conflicts in Central America, the Middle East, Africa, and Southeast Asia.
 Most of the film was shot in Ireland and Morocco.
 Funding was provided by the Irish Film Board and Norsk Filminstitutt.

-The film was produced by Finn Gjerdrum and Stein Kvae, while John Christian Rosenlund was lead photographer.
-A number of war-zone still images by photographers Marcus Bleasdale and Astrid Sehl, play an important role in the film.
+The film was produced by Finn Gjerdrum and Stein Kvae, while John Christian Rosenlund was the lead photographer.
+Several war-zone still images by photographers Marcus Bleasdale and Astrid Sehl, play an important role in the film.